Updated: Jun 16

 They also note down the estimated calorie burn so you will roughly know what to expect.

 What’s special about Fitness Blender is that not once they have used paid advertising.

 You'll always know where you are going into!
 Besides, Fitness Blender has also made it fun and different so you won’t get bored that easily.

 Fitness Blender Review: Pros

-Fitness Blender has a great selection of videos in high-quality for any fitness level and individual preferences;
+Fitness Blender has a great selection of videos for any fitness level;

 No-equipment videos can be easily done either from home or on the move;

-The community is a strong plus too – not only it's growing but also they all are responsive to questions and relatable;
+Fitness Blender's community is a strong plus too – it's both growing and super friendly;

 Fitness Blender Review: Cons

-Fitness Blender has no app available which makes it a bit difficult to keep track of your progress, workouts and especially results (app always makes everything easier and quicker).
-Here I would suggest combining Fitness Blender with myFitnessPal;
+Fitness Blender has no mobile app available which makes it a bit difficult to keep track of the progress & track results;

 Workouts and Food plans are bought separately (this can get expensive).